SummaryRead the full fact sheet

-- the mother has sore nipples during and after breastfeeding
+- The mother has sore nipples during and after breastfeeding.

-- the mother has a white compression mark on the nipple after breastfeeding
+- The mother has a white compression mark on the nipple after breastfeeding.

-- the baby fails to gain weight.
+- The baby fails to gain weight.

 Tongue-tie and speech problems

-Tongue-tie in toddlers seems to be less common than in babies, which suggests that a short frenum can normalise itself as the child grows.
+Tongue-tie in toddlers seems to be less common than in babies, which suggests that a short frenum can resolve itself as the child grows.

 In persistent cases of tongue-tie, the child may have certain speech problems.

-Difficulties can include creating sounds that need the tongue or tongue tip to:
+They may have difficulties creating sounds that need the tongue or tongue tip to:

 Treatment for tongue-tie